-I am a Chartered Psychologist, Registered Test User (Occupational, Ability and Personality) and Full Member of the Division of Health Psychology and Special Group in Coaching Psychology with the BPS.
+I am a Chartered Psychologist, Registered Test User (Occupational, Ability and Personality) and Member of the Division of Health Psychology and Division of Coaching Psychology with the BPS.
 I specialise in applied psychology in the fields of health, coaching and higher education.

 I have extensive experience of working in higher education in management, teaching and academic consultancy roles.
 I have worked at the Open University and the University of Surrey teaching on undergraduate and postgraduate psychology programmes, specialising in social psychology and qualitative research methods.
-As Staff Tutor and Lecturer in Psychology, I currently manage the delivery of the OU Psychology Programme in the North West of England, and am a member of the DE300 module team.
+As a Senior Lecturer and Staff Tutor in Psychology, I currently manage the delivery of the OU Psychology Programme in the North West of England, and am Co-Chair of DD803, the MSc in Psychology dissertation module.
 I am a Senior Fellow of the Higher Education Academy, and have longstanding experience of module production, including working with the DE100 and DE300 module teams to create interactive online learning resources which support students to develop academic and research skills on the BPS Core Modules.
 I have developed practitioner research into higher education, particularly focusing on approaches to online learning, as well as supporting widening participation in higher education.